 At Marian University, students can minor in French, German, and Spanish and major in Spanish.
 Study-abroad offerings from which students can choose include:

-Students can apply for study-abroad funds and financial aid, including international grants made possible thanks to generous support from Indianapolis philanthropist Robert H. McKinney.
+Students can apply for study-abroad funds and financial aid, including the McKinney International Travel Grant made possible thanks to generous support from Indianapolis philanthropist Robert H. McKinney.

 Financial aid in amounts ranging from $500 to $6,500 are available.
 Additional funding sources include the United States-Japan Bridging Foundation Scholarship, German Academic Exchange Service, the Fulbright U.S. Student Program, and the Benjamin A. Gilman International Scholarship, among others.